Several trends in particular will continue to change the mass spec landscape in 2021 and beyond.

 - The MALDI Mini was used to characterize the linkage of select conjugates, successfully tackling a problem in quality control often observed with these drugs.

-- Despite its minute size, which itself is a huge attribute, the Mini demonstrates powerful performance for demanding drug development applications.
+- Despite its diminutive size, which itself is a huge attribute, the Mini demonstrates powerful performance for demanding drug development applications.

 Speaking of drug development, there is increasing interest and feasibility in using mass spec for reaction monitoring during drug manufacturing.
 Most of the investigations thus far are at the experimental, small-scale stage, but one should look out for advancements in this area in 2021.